dotnet/interactive/README.md

 ## Visual Studio Code

 Work is underway to add support for the new Visual Studio Code [native notebook feature](https://code.visualstudio.com/updates/v1_45#_github-issue-notebook).
-While we are still in the early stages of this effort, if you'd like to experiment with it you can find instructions [here](./src/dotnet-interactive-vscode/README.md) and if you'd like to contribute, start [here](./src/dotnet-interactive-vscode/developing.md).
+While we are still in the early stages of this effort, if you'd like to experiment with it you can find instructions [here](./src/dotnet-interactive-vscode/README.md).
+If you'd like to contribute, start [here](CONTRIBUTING.md).

 ## Documentation